elugon/movies-frontend/README.md

 Whenever the user is changing the link, it should display the class `selected` (you already have it ready in the `App.css` file).

-Remember to import it in the `App.js` file.
+Remember to import the navbar in the `App.js` file.

 ---